New constraints on H_0 and Omega_M from SZE/X-RAY data and Baryon Acoustic Oscillations: Basic Equation and Statistical Analysis

 In Fig. 1(a), we display the residual Hubble diagram and the galaxy cluster data sample by considering a flat cosmic concordance model ($\Omega_m=0.3, \Omega_{\Lambda}=0.7$).
 As expected, for a given redshift, the distances increase for smaller values of $H_0$.

-In Fig. 1(b) we show the contours of constant likelihood (68.3\%, 95.4\% and 99.7\%) in the space parameter $h-\Omega_m$ for the SZ/X-ray data above discussed.
+In Fig. 1(b) we show the contours of constant likelihood (68.3\%, 95.4\% and 99.7\%) in the {{parameter space}} $h-\Omega_m$ for the SZ/X-ray data above discussed.
 Note that a large range for the $h$ parameter is allowed, ($0.65 \leq h \leq 0.86$), at $1\sigma$ of confidence level.
 In particular, we found $h=0.755^{+0.065}_{-0.065}$ with $\chi^2_{min}=35.2$ at $68.3$\% confidence level (c.l.).
 Naturally, such bounds on $h$ are reasonably dependent on the cosmological model adopted.
 For example, if we fix $\Omega_{m}=0.3$ we have $h=0.76$, for $\Omega_{m}=1.0$ we have $h=0.65$, and both cases are permitted with high degree of confidence.
-This means that using only the Bonamente {\it et al.} sample (spherical cluster hypothesis) we cannot constrain severely the energetic components of the $\Lambda$CDM model with basis on the SZE/X-ray data alone.
-As one may conclude, one additional cosmological test (fixing $\Omega_m$) is necessary in order to break the degeneracy on the $(\Omega_{m}, h)$ plane.
+This means that using only the Bonamente {\it et al.} sample we can not constrain severely the energetic components of the $\Lambda$CDM model with basis on the SZE/X-ray data alone.
+As one may conclude, one additional cosmological test (fixing $\Omega_m$ { or $h$)} is necessary in order to break the degeneracy on the $(\Omega_{m}, h)$ plane. { As we are interested in $H_0$ constraints from galaxy clusters observations, it is interesting to use a cosmological test sensitive only to $\Omega_{m}$ to break the degeneracy on the $(\Omega_{m}, h)$ plane.}